ttadano/alamode/docs/source/quickstart.rst

 Program *alm* estimates harmonic and anharmonic interatomic force constants (IFCs) based on the *supercell approach*.

-1. Perform usual SCF calculations for a *primitive celll*
+1. Perform usual SCF calculations for a *primitive cell*

   Before performing phonon calculations, one needs to perform usual self-consistent field calculations and check the convergence with respect to the cutoff energy and the :math:`k` point density.
   After that, please optimize the internal coordinate so that the atomic forces are negligibly small.